deepakrsgis53-arch/Volleyball-Scoreboard/README.md

 # Volleyball-Scoreboard
-A Volleyball Scoreboard project made up with HTML, CSS and JavaScript.
+A scoreboard app built with HTML, CSS and JavaScript.